-During the ongoing pandemic, we will prioritise research news regarding the new coronavirus and COVID-19 and will also consider scientific articles in journals with JIF lower than 5, including review articles.
-For this purpose, the Communications Office has developed temporary selection criteria and appointed two scientific advisors.
-The regular selection criteria (bellow on this page) will still be used for all other research areas.
+For news related to the ongoing pandemic, the Communications and Public Relations Office has developed temporary selection criteria and appointed two scientific advisors.
+Therefore, we will also consider scientific articles in journals with JIF lower than 5, including review articles.
+The regular selection criteria (below on this page) will still be used for all other research areas.

 Only the Press Office may publish and distribute official press releases from KI.
 All employees are, however, free to contact journalists and provide them with news.
 If this is the case, it is a good idea to inform the Press Office so that other journalists, who contact us to do a follow up, can be given a good service.

 When do we provide the media with information?

 The Press Office collaborates with the Science Communications Strategist and the personnel involved in a particular case or project, to determine a suitable communication strategy.
 A number of important criteria are considered when we choose to contact journalists about a scientific publication or research conference: